juliofalbo/study-guide/README.md

 # Study Guide

 I set up this study guide to organize the study of new technologies.
 We can use this guide to learn how to become a Java focused Software Engineer.
-*Feel free to contribute to courses that you have done and liked!*
+*Feel free to contribute with courses that you have done and liked!*

 ## - Java
 #### Basic